 If you are a Star Wars fan, STGCC have you pretty well covered with the new The Star Wars: Experience the Force Zone.
 It is a dedicated section exclusively housing everything Star wars in the convention, comprising of special props, activity areas and stalls.

-Like a trader’s outpost, you find stores here hawking an extensive collection of Star wars-related merchandise ranging from Lego to Plastic kit models, bags and even lightsaber chopsticks (yep!).
-There are some really detailed Lego models on display; some depicting movie scenes recreated using toys as well as actual 1-1 scale static movie mock-ups which are highlights of this section.
+Like a trader’s outpost, you find stores here hawking an extensive collection of Star wars-related merchandise.
+This ranges from Lego to Plastic kit models, bags and even lightsaber chopsticks (yep!).
+Moreover, there are some really detailed Lego models on display.
+Notably, some here depict movie scenes.
+They are recreated using toys as well as actual 1-1 scale static movie mock-ups which are highlights of this section.

-Movie mock-ups includes a portion of the Millennium Falcon interior serving as excellent experience of being on-set, as well as Rey’s speeder, which you can have a photo opportunity like being on the planet Jakku itself.
+Movie mock-ups includes a portion of the Millennium Falcon interior serving as excellent experience of being on-set.
+Moreover, there is also Rey’s speeder, which you can have a photo opportunity like being on the planet Jakku itself.

 Interestingly, there are VR- try out featuring HTC Vives to meet the adorable BB-8 astro-mech droid.
-Lightsabers literally run the show here in this section too, with an extensive regular showcase of the Jedi teachings and moves through regular Saber battles put up by our local Jedi communities.
+Lightsabers literally run the show here in this section too.
+There is an extensive regular showcase of the Jedi teachings and moves through regular Saber battles put up by our local Jedi communities.

-Next up, performances, gaming and cosplayers in part two of my writeup of STGCC 2017 to come!
+Next up, performances, gaming and cosplayers in part two of my writeup of STGCC 2017.